 After our lesson and lots of humor from our party of 9 we headed over to the Arundel Olympic Swim Center.
 They have a very nice pool by the way.
 We got dressed, and started to put on our equipment THAT WEIGHED A TON!
 First up you get a vest, you attach your tank to the back of your vest.
-They turn on your air, make sure you have the correct tubing, give you goggles that also cover your nose (a very odd feeling), lastly you get a pair of flippers.
+They turn on your air, make sure you have the correct tubing, give you a full face snorkel that also covers your nose (a very odd feeling), lastly you get a pair of flippers.
 Flippers help you move in the water by trying to stand up with them on is a joke.
 I couldn’t stand up on my feet to save my life.
 I gave them a try again before quitting them all together.
 I had a cute vest with some pink in it, I had on pink flippers and I rocked a new bikini from Target.
 Shout out to my post baby gut that isn’t as bad as I thought or as it appears in jeans.
 (I’m working on it) After all of that we got in the pool, yes we were “scuba’ing” in a pool. hahahahaha

 Xtreme13 has struck again, and our second Adventure was Scuba Diving.
 We purchased a Living Social deal last year and thought this would be fun to do.
 While it wasn’t as easy as I thought (we’ll discuss in a minute) it was well worth the $20 spent.
 The scuba diving team has some fantastic scuba gear from https://seasideplanet.com/best-air-integrated-dive-computers/ and so the learning curve was actually okay and I got the hang of it in the end.
 Living Social/Groupon/Google offers are great ways to try new adventures for a small amount of money.